ckglidden/UPCH-species-distribution-tutorial/README.md

 _Step 5._ Explore [MAPBIOMAS GEE code](https://github.com/mapbiomas-brazil/user-toolkit).
 Many of the functions you need to work with MAPBIOMAS data has pre-written code, you just need to adapt it to your dataset.

 _Step 6._ We will build our species distribution model at a 1km^2 resolution.
 MAPBIOMAS is available at a finer scale resolution (30m) so it is possible to create the model at a finer spatial resolution.
 Note: the resolution of all covariates should be equal to the resolution of the coarsest variable (given that the precision of your occurrence point is as or more precise than that resolution).
 The data we fed into GEE are points.
-We will create a 1km buffer around each point (step 6) and then use the remainder of the code to calculate area of each land class per grid cell (step 7-8).
+We will create a 1km buffer around each point (step 6) and then calculate area of each land class per grid cell (step 7-8).
 A GEE script for steps 6-8 can be found [here](https://code.earthengine.google.com/8fc7e788d5971db28c29447100bdb778).

 ```
-//read in csv of points (make sure it has lat, long, & a row identifier)
+//call csv of points (make sure it has lat, long, & a row identifier)
 var amazon_mammals = ee.FeatureCollection('users/cglidden/a_chamek_ter_mammals_amazon_thinned_Oct22');

 /////functions to create buffer zone around each occurence point